Sydney-Informatics-Hub/Germline-ShortV/README.md

 1. Creating an inputs file using `<job>_make_input.sh <path/to/cohort.config>`
 2. Adjusting compute resources and submitting your job by `qsub <job>_run_parallel.pbs`.
 [Benchmarking metrics](#benchmarking-metrics) are available on this page as a guide for compute resources required for your dataset.
+3. Performing a check on the job by checking for expected output, and/or, checking for error messages in log files.
+Inputs will be written for failed tasks for job re-submission

 ## Human datasets: GRCh38/hg38 + ALT contigs reference